Megan Schiferl's intellect has taken her to the pinnacle of experimental physics.

 The world's leading physicists are using the LHC to try to answer fundamental questions in physics, including laws governing the interactions and forces among elementary objects, the structure of space and time, and the interrelation between quantum mechanics and general relativity.

-Schiferl is spending the semester in an all-expenses-paid position helping develop software for a new detector on the LHC's ATLAS Muon Spectrometer.
+Earlier this spring, Schiferl was selected for an all-expenses-paid position to help develop software for a new detector on the LHC's ATLAS Muon Spectrometer.

 "Researching particle physics, especially with CERN's Large Hadron Collider, is my current academic life goal," she said.
 "I'm planning to pursue a PhD in experimental particle physics; however, without the ability to major in physics at Scholastica, I need any physics research opportunity that I can find to build on my skill set.
 This opportunity gives me the chance I need to get my foot in the door to the subject and community."

 Schiferl came to the College intending to major in chemistry and eventually pursue a graduate degree in chemistry.
 As a sophomore, she learned "almost accidentally" that protons and neutrons are made of smaller particles.

 "I became entranced with learning about those fundamental particles," she said.
 "Turns out, studying them happens to be a physics thing more than a chemistry thing, and so I've been trying to learn more about physics throughout my college career."

 Even though St. Scholastica doesn't have a physics major.